Avioane Craiova: History

 During the 1980s, another aircraft programme was launched by the company.
 This effort resulted in the development of an advanced jet trainer and light attack aircraft, the IAR-99.
 Despite deliveries commencing in 1987, the programme was hampered by the decline in Romanians' economic conditions during the early 1990s.
 In September 1998, the Romanian government authorised the upgrade of the existing 24 IAR-99s of the Romanian Air Force with a new avionics suite that was developed in collaboration with the Israeli aerospace company Elbit Systems.
 By 2009, Avioane Craiova was claiming that the IAR-99 remained in active production, specifically as the modernised IAR-99 Șoim (Hawk) variant.
 By 2017, only 19 examples were in use with the Romanian Air Force, the type's sole operator to date.
 Avioane Craiova has continued to pursue upgrades and partnerships, as well as the promotion of IAR-99 in upgraded forms as late as September 2017.

 During the 2000s, the Romanian government has made efforts to privatise many of its state-owned assets, including Avioane Craiova.
-In May 2008, aerospace periodical Flight International reported that a total of three bidders had issued offers to acquire up to 81 percent of the company, these being the Italian aerospace manufacturer Alenia Aeronautica, the Czech Republic-based aircraft company Aero Vodochody, and local agency INAV Bucharest.
+In May 2008, aerospace periodical Flight International reported that a total of three bidders had issued offers to acquire up to 81 percent of the company, these being the Italian aerospace manufacturer Alenia Aeronautica, the Czech Republic–based aircraft company Aero Vodochody, and local agency INAV Bucharest.
 At one stage, Aero Vodochody appeared to by the frontrunner, the company having promoted its plans to develop Avioane Craiova's aerostructures capabilities.
 However, by October 2008, none of the bidders were willing to agree to the contractual terms presented and had therefore pulled out of the privatisation process, forcing it to be restarted.

+In 2020, the company was contracted to modernize ten IAR 99 Standard to the IAR 99 SM variant.
+All aircraft were to be delivered by 2024, however after delays which were claimed to have been caused by the COVID-19 pandemic and the Russian invasion of Ukraine, the first aircraft finished modernization in December 2023.